nicoschuster01/finalproject_377/README.md

-# Research Proposal: Predicting Fraud in Financial Payment Services
+# Research Proposal: Predicting Fraud in Financial Payments
 ### By Avi Gadde and Nico Schuster

 ## Research Question